Learn how to register to vote

 6. Is my voter registration information shared with third parties?

-• You are protected by a protective order or a protection order.
+• Individuals protected by a court order

-Can’t find the information you are looking for?
-Contact the Lieutenant Governor’s Office at elections@utah.gov or 801-538-1041.
+Need additional help?
+Contact the Lieutenant Governor’s Office at 801-538-1041.